fedimser/quantum_decomp/README.md

 This is a python tool which takes as input unitary matrix and returns Q# code implementing it.

-See example/example.ipynb on instructions how to use it.
+See example.ipynb on instructions how to use it.

 Code in qsharp/ verifies that output produced by this tool can be plugged into Q# program and produces expected reult.
 Some Q# code for dumping matrix was taken from [QuantumKatas](https://github.com/Microsoft/QuantumKatas) repository.